helmiau/xdrtheme-themename/README.md

 ### • How to use this template
-1. Click [Use this template button](https://github.com/helmiau/xdrtheme-themename/generate) then give template/repo name by using format **```xdrtheme-your_theme_name```** without any space there.
-Change **your_theme_name** to your own theme name.
+1. Click [Use this template button](https://github.com/helmiau/xdrtheme-themename/generate) then give template/repo name by following format **```xdrtheme-your_theme_name```** without any space there.
+Change **your_theme_name** with your own theme name (without space).
 2. If you want to exclude file or folder from cloning, just write that file/folder name inside **```.gitignore```** file.
-3. Fill **```xdrtheme-info```** with your theme information, such as : Theme name, Theme creator, Github username, Theme repository, and active branch which containing theme repository.
+3. Edit **```xdrtheme-info```** with your theme information, such as : Theme name, Theme creator, Github username, Theme repository, and active branch which containing theme repository.
 I made an example below :

 ```
 #--------------------------------------------------------
-# Change "Theme_Name" with your theme name below, space allowed
+# Change "Theme_Name" below with your theme name, space allowed
 #--------------------------------------------------------
 THEMENAME=Theme_Name
 #--------------------------------------------------------
-# Change "Creator_Name" with  your name below, space allowed
+# Change "Creator_Name" below with your name, space allowed
 #--------------------------------------------------------
 CREATOR=Creator_Name
 #--------------------------------------------------------
-# Change "github_username_account" with  your github username below, No space allowed
+# Change "github_username_account" below with your github username, No space allowed
 #--------------------------------------------------------
 GITUSER=github_username_account
 #--------------------------------------------------------
-# Change "github_repo_theme" with  your theme repository name below, No space allowed
+# Change "github_repo_theme" below with your theme repository name, No space allowed
 #--------------------------------------------------------
 GITREPO=github_repo_theme
 #--------------------------------------------------------
-# Change "main_master" with your active branch under theme repository, No space allowed
+# Change "main_master" below with your active branch under theme repository, No space allowed
 #--------------------------------------------------------
 GITBRANCH=main_master
 #--------------------------------------------------------